typeplate/typeplate.github.io/README.md

     yeoman server:dist

-If you feel the build files from your ``yeoman:dist`` preview are satisfactory it's time to make one final adjustment to move our production ready site into the root directory of TypePlate. ``cd`` back into the root directory of TypePlate and use our custom ``rake`` build command.
+If you feel the build files from your ``yeoman:dist`` preview are satisfactory it's time to make one final adjustment to move our production ready site into the root directory of Typeplate. ``cd`` back into the root directory of Typeplate and use our custom ``rake`` build command.

     rake build